 Upgrading to a new phone is always an exciting time – especially when you’re breaking the mould by joining Raylo.
-But before you sell your old device, it’s definitely the smart choice to remove your personal data.
+But before you trade-in your device or return it for upgrade, it’s definitely the smart choice to remove your personal data.

 Be careful: Before you begin, make sure you don’t manually delete your contacts, calendars, reminders, documents, photos, or any other iCloud information while signed in to iCloud with your Apple ID, as this will also delete your content from the iCloud servers.